hos-b/cpp-ref/modern.md

 ```

 ## 17. CPP20
-nothing yet.
 TODO: add all the stuff about concepts & generators, constexpr new and delete.
 ### 17.1. constexpr vector and string
 since Visual Studio 16.10 (preview release), `std::vector` and `std::string` can be used in a `constexpr` context. this is yet to be added to other compilers.
 this does not mean that we can have a `constexpr std::vector` or a `constexpr std::string`, but are rather just able to work with them in that context.